Original Research Open Access Logo

 On the whole, herbal extract is a new direction for exchange of chemical drugs due to its side effects and unknown interactions.
 Indeed, POH containing mixture of flavonoids and tannins have stabilized the most common side effect of hyperthyroidism- via stimulating different pathways whether internal or external cell processes.
 The internal pathway may be due to succinate dehydrogenase inhibitor and Na/k — ATPase inhibitor, according to epigallocatechin gallate content.
 External pathway may be due to iodine trapping, suppression of chemotactic factors, and suppression of reductive markers, which due to the phenolic component contribute to the synergetic action 30.

-In the present study, alterations in thyroid function after LT4 exposure were confirmed by the histological examination of the thyroid follicles by H&E. Our hyperthyroidism model- induced by LT4- showed histological changes which may be due to TSH suppression.
+In the present study, alterations in thyroid function after LT exposure were confirmed by the histological examination of the thyroid follicles by H&E. Our hyperthyroidism model- induced by LT- showed histological changes which may be due to TSH suppression.
 It is well-known that low levels of TSH affect thyroid gland function and structure.
 On the other hand, normal levels have yielded simulative effects on the follicles, which are modulated by the action of a variety of molecules, such as peptides and/or neuropeptides, derived from para follicular cells and other growth factors.
 The hyperthyroidism model demonstrated that follicles have irregular shape and many cubical follicular cells are lined with basophilic nuclei accompanied by empty luminal colloids.
 Also, multiple follicular cells exhibited pale nuclei, vacuolated cytoplasm and nearly obliterated their activities.
-Takamatsu et al. illustrated irregular and atrophied follicles shaped with LT4, which induced hyperthyroidism modulated condensed nuclei walls and follicle loss of thyroid gland 31.
+Takamatsu illustrated irregular and atrophied follicles shaped with LT, which induced hyperthyroidism modulated condensed nuclei walls and follicle loss of thyroid gland 31.

 POH showed increased of columnar follicular cells size, vacuolated cells and deeply stained nuclei.
 The findings of POH may be owing to the accumulation of fluid and glands over stimulation.
 Therefore, the increase in TSH threshold in a POH-treated hyperthyroid model could be the causative factor for rebuilding cells and follicles, and could regenerate thyroid hypertrophy and increase cell size and functional capacity for normal status 32.